kattcrazy/youtube-studio-analytics/README.md

 7. Configure update interval (optional, default: 1 hour).

 ### Troubleshooting
+**500 Error when adding integration**:
+- Make sure you've added **both required scopes** in Step 3 (OAuth consent screen)
+- Make sure you've added yourself as a **test user** if your app is in Testing mode
+- Verify your **redirect URI** matches exactly: `https://my.home-assistant.io/redirect/oauth`
+- Check Home Assistant logs for specific error messages

 **Missing Application Credentials**: Make sure you've added your OAuth credentials in `Settings > Applications & Services > Application Credentials` before setting up the integration.

+**Trouble authenticating**:
-**Trouble authenticating**: Make sure you select the correct Google account during OAuth (brand channels require selecting the brand account).
+- Make sure you select the correct Google account during OAuth (brand channels require selecting the brand account)
+- Verify you added yourself as a test user if your app is in Testing mode
+- Check that both required scopes are added to your OAuth consent screen

 **Trouble finding channels**: Are you logged into the correct Google account?

 **No data appearing**: Check that your channel has analytics data available.
 Some metrics may take time to populate.

 **Integration not updating**: Check the update interval in the integration options and ensure Home Assistant can reach YouTube's APIs.

 ## About